olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 # hipify Vector Addition (CUDA to HIP)

-In this tutorial, we will use a simple vector addition code to understand the steps necessary to translate a CUDA code to HIP using the `hipify` tool.
+In this tutorial, we will use a simple vector addition code to understand the steps necessary to translate a CUDA code to HIP using the `hipify-perl` tool.

 Consider the CUDA code below, called `vector_addition.cu`.